I-Lab: Audio and speech processing

 Wave field synthesis (WFS) is a practical application of the Huygens' principle.
 The main feature of this methodology is its ability to automatically reproduce spatial sound equivalent to the original one generated at the source position within a domain by using secondary sound sources.
 The secondary sources establish an active boundary, rendering a virtual lifelike soundscape in the given region.

 In practical realization, the secondary source can be implemented with arrays of number of discrete loudspeakers.
 Each loudspeaker signal is defined by in-house WFS software which calculates driving functions for the virtual sources.
 The software is developed in I-Lab, based on C++ under MS Windows 7 environment.
-The hardware modules for WFS are illustrated in figure 17.
 It is supposed that the measurement system obtains beforehand the audio signals and additional objective information for the original sources.

 Application for home users